allegroai/clearml-docs/docs/deploying_clearml/clearml_server_security.md

 ## File Server Security

-By default, the file server uses token authentication.

-To disable, set `fileserver.auth.enabled: false`.
+By default, the ClearML file server uses token authentication.
+To disable, set `auth.enabled` to `false` in `fileserver.conf` or set `CLEARML__fileserver__auth__enabled=false`.

-For ClearML Server v1.16.0
-and older, the file server is not secured even if [Web Login Authentication](clearml_server_config.md#web-login-authentication) has been configured.
-Using an [object storage solution](../integrations/storage.md) with built-in security is recommended.
+For ClearML Server version older than v1.16.0, the file server is not secured, even if [Web Login Authentication](clearml_server_config.md#web-login-authentication) has been configured.
+It is recommended to use an [object storage solution](../integrations/storage.md) with built-in security.

 ## Server Credentials and Secrets